-- 8.4.8.
-If management amends the financial statements, the auditor shall: - (a) Carry out the audit procedures necessary in the circumstances on the amendment, including: - (i) Extending the audit procedures referred to in paragraphs 8.4.1. and 8.4.2. to the date of the new auditor's report, and date the new auditor's report no earlier than the date of approval of the amended financial statements; and - (ii) Providing a new auditor's report18 on the amended financial statements; and - (b) Review the steps taken by management to ensure that anyone in receipt of the previously issued financial statements together with the auditor's report thereon is informed of the situation. - 8.4.9.
+- 8.4.7.
+After the financial statements have been issued, the auditor has no obligation to perform any audit procedures regarding such financial statements.
+However, if, after the financial statements have been issued, a fact becomes known to the auditor that, had it been known to the auditor at the date of the auditor's report, may have caused the auditor to amend the auditor's report, the auditor shall: - (a) Discuss the matter with management and, where appropriate, those charged with governance; - (b) Determine whether the financial statements need amendment; and, if so, - (c) Inquire how management intends to address the matter in the financial statements. - 8.4.8.
+If management amends the financial statements, the auditor shall: - (a) Carry out the audit procedures necessary in the circumstances on the amendment, including: - (i) Extending the audit procedures referred to in paragraphs 8.4.1. and 8.4.2. to the date of the new auditor's report, and date the new auditor's report no earlier than the date of approval of the amended financial statements; and - (ii) Providing a new auditor's report22 on the amended financial statements; and - (b) Review the steps taken by management to ensure that anyone in receipt of the previously issued financial statements together with the auditor's report thereon is informed of the situation. - 8.4.9.
 If management does not take the necessary steps to ensure that anyone in receipt of the previously issued financial statements is informed of the situation and does not amend the financial statements in circumstances where the auditor believes they need to be amended, the auditor shall take appropriate action to seek to prevent reliance on the auditor's report.

-8.5 The Auditor's Evaluations and Other Activities to Support the Auditor's Conclusion
+8.5.
+The Auditor's Evaluations and Other Activities to Support the Auditor's Conclusion